-The Farming Minister will speak at a Vegan Society fringe event at the Conservative Party Conference on October 2.
+The Farming Minister will speak at a The Vegan Society fringe event at the Conservative Party Conference on October 2.

 George Eustice MP, Minister of State at the Department for Environment, Food and Rural Affairs (Defra), will attend the Society’s event featuring panel discussions on how veganism can help build a sustainable and healthy food future in the UK.